ashwinsingh7/Omdena-Smart-Agri-Using-AI-in-Kano-Nigeria/README.md

 Predicting historical weather data using ML and Statistical Methods:
 - We will build models for both predicition and classification tasks
 - Possible approaches inclued - LSTM, Random Foresests, Time Series Forecasting, among others
+- Non-ML approaches involving analysis of historical data are also useful

   <br>